MegaJoctan/MALE5/Ensemble/README.md

 * Hyperparameter tuning (number of trees, minimum samples per split, maximum depth) can significantly impact performance.
 * Random forests offer improved generalization and reduced variance compared to single decision trees.

-By understanding the theoretical foundation and functionalities of these classes, MQL5 users can leverage random forests for effective classification and regression tasks within their programs.

 **Reference**
 * [Data Science and Machine Learning (Part 17): Money in the Trees?
 The Art and Science of Random Forests in Forex Trading](https://www.mql5.com/en/articles/13765)